-It was an impossible task to encapsulate, in a single public event, the breadth and depth of recording artist, performer, family man -- legend -- Johnny Cash.
-But generations of fellow singers, musicians, family and friends did their best to bear witness to the vast influence of his career and to celebrate his life in song.
+It was an impossible task to encapsulate, in a single public event, the breadth and depth of recording artist, performer, family man — legend — Johnny Cash, who died Sept.
+12 of complications from diabetes at age 71.
+But generations of fellow singers, musicians, family and friends (many one and the same, as in-laws abounded) did their best to bear witness to the vast influence of his career and to celebrate his life in song.

 His maverick spirit was represented by the likes of rebels Hank Williams Jr. (with the suitable baritone on “Ring of Fire”), Steve Earle (an apt “Folsom Prison Blues”) and, in slightly more of a reach, Kid Rock, who may in fact be a little bit country and a little bit rock ‘n’ roll, but has about as much connection to Cash as do Donny & Marie.

 In a prime example of how Cash rejected musical boundaries right to the end and had others following suit, industrial rock outfit Nine Inch Nails’ Trent Reznor was presented in a vid clip extolling his admiration for the country singer’s award-winning take on “Hurt,” which then was given yet another perspective as rendered live by a soulfully inflected and strong-voiced Sheryl Crow.

 Crow also paired with Willie Nelson on a whimsical “If I Was a Carpenter,” with other matchups including Williams and Kid Rock doing “There Ain’t No Good Chain Gang,” Larry Gatlin and Laura Cash on “Diamonds in the Rough” and Brooks & Dunn and Carlene Carter kicking up a rousing “Jackson.”